Anello-Photonics/docs-A1/docs/getting_started_quick.rst

 If you would like help from the ANELLO team on data analysis and fine-tuning, we ask that you please share:

 1. The raw log file starting at power-up and including the entire drive period
 2. The config file (using the "Save Configs" option in the Python tool main menu).
-If you do not see this option, please run "git pull" to make sure you have the latest Python tool updates.
 3. Pictures of the installation (ANELLO unit and antennae)
 4. Description of testing goals and performance requirements